GunagantiVinodKumar/GunagantiVinodKumar/README.md

               effectively and efficiently which can be resolved faster. (i will add more in future dont worry)

-@ Goals
+@ Goals : work in mnc's.
-- Good passionate .
+@ Dream : wakeup eat progress sleep repeatPeacefully.

 ---------------------
   --VALAR MORGULAHAS.